 1. Create top notch, highly useful content and have a great foundation on their site before they start to promote it in any way; think about what you want the visitors to see on your site when they come to your site by clicking on a social media update or a link in your guest post.
 This will greatly determine the quality of relationship you can build with your visitors.

 2. Promote other’s stuff and create genuine relationships.
 Truly appreciate other people’s cotent and be friendly with others rather than pushing your own content out all the time.

 How can Readers at BloggersPassion.com get in touch with you?
 And message for BloggersPassion readers?

 As I said, I’m open to connecting with people.
-I’m active on Facebook and Google Plus.
+I’m active on Facebook.
 I use Twitter sparingly, but I do respond to mentions/tweet.
 My Twitter handles are @janesheeba and @problogsuccess.

 BloggersPassion is a wonderful informational blog.
 I suggest all readers of BP to observe and learn!
 There are lots of tips on the site.
 But instead of focusing on money, if you put providing quality first, and if you blog strategically, money will follow.
 I don’t say that you shouldn’t focus on monetization.
 But if you put money first, things won’t work as you expect!

 Disclosure: Few Links used above are my affiliate links and I will make a small commission if you make a purchase through them.